guettli/programming-guidelines/README.md

     programs to be spontaneous and interesting; we want them to stick to the script and predictably accomplish their business goals.

+Example: [Pure Functions](https://en.wikipedia.org/wiki/Pure_function) are great.
+They are stateless, their output can be cached for ever, they are easy to test.

 ### Avoid redundancy

 See heading.